aiidateam/aiida-core/docs/source/intro/installation.rst

    $ AiiDA Database user: aiida
    $ AiiDA Database password: <password>

-.. note:: Do not forget to backup your database (instructions :ref:`here<backup_postgresql>`).
+.. admonition:: Don't forget to backup your database!

-.. note:: If you want to move the physical location of the data files on your hard drive AFTER it has been created and filled, look at the instructions :ref:`here<how-to:installation:more:move_postgresql>`.
+   :class: tip title-icon-tip

+   See the :ref:`Database backup how-to <how-to:installation:backup:postgresql>`), and :ref:`how to move yrou database <how-to:installation:more:move_postgresql>`.

 Database setup using 'peer' authentication ..........................................